United Kingdom industrial disputes and strikes (2022–present): Journalists

-TUC
+Trades Union Congress

 The TUC said in October 2022 that almost two million public sector workers "could be close" to leaving due to "poor pay", this could cause crisis in the UK public services.
 Also in October 2022, the TUC stated millions of key workers helped the UK manage the worst of the Covid pandemic, but had the prospect of another year of "pay misery" due to the government, as the cost of living rose.
 Frances O'Grady former TUC general secretary, stated that many were "at breaking point" due to low pay, unmanagable workloads and "lack of recognition".
 The TUC referred to YouGov research, which found one third of the public sector workers surveyed were either considering leaving or had already taken steps to do so.
 The TUC feared this could amount to 1.8 million people nationwide.
 O'Grady stated following years of severe pay cuts, nurses, teachers, refuse workers and millions of other public servants experienced their living standards severely reduced.
 The TUC stated the 2022 low pay awards came after a decade of pay cuts for key public sector workers.
 Living costs were increasingly burdensome, which the October 2022 United Kingdom government crisis by Liz Truss worsened.
 The TUC maintained real pay was falling in the public sector and large parts of the private sector.
 O'Grady stated the government would be at fault if there were large scale public sector strike action during the months following October 2022.
 O'Grady stated the government were holding public sector pay down but allowing bankers unlimited bonuses.

 Following a January 2023 tax receipt that was higher than forecast by the Office for Budget Responsibility (OBR), the government had a £5.4bn revenue surplus for the month.
-In February 2022, the TUC urged Jeremy Hunt to use the revenue to offer higher pay rises to public sector workers to end strike deadlock.
+In February 2022, the TUC urged chancellor Jeremy Hunt to use the revenue to offer higher pay rises to public sector workers to end strike deadlock.
 Paul Nowak of the TUC said this showed the government could break the deadlock on strikes.
 Nowak said that without what he considered "a fair pay settlement" staffing shortages harming schools, hospitals and other frontline services would worsen.
 Hunt said public finances were under pressure, and that he would prioritise reducing debt and reducing debt interest payments.
 Ruth Gregory of Capital Economics stated that Hunt had the opportunity to introduce "tax cuts and/or spending rises".